Is 21 Too Late To Become An Artist

 Physical and Mental Stamina:

-• Painting can be taxing, involving extended periods of practise and focus.
+- Painting can be taxing, involving extended periods of practice and focus.
 You should be able to handle the physical and mental demands of creating art at age 21, including hours of standing at an easel and intense focus on detail work.

 Personal Identity:

-• You are probably still figuring out who you are as a person in your early twenties, which can be similar to the process of discovering your own creative voice.
+- You are probably still figuring out who you are as a person in your early twenties, which can be similar to the process of discovering your creative voice.
 Original and genuine art can be strongly inspired by this self-discovery.

 Why Do People Think It Is Too Late At 21 To Be An Artist

-The idea that, at age 21, it might be too late to pursue an artistic career can be traced back to a number of cultural narratives and misconceptions about creativity and success.
+The idea that, at age 21, it might be too late to pursue an artistic career can be traced back to some cultural narratives and misconceptions about creativity and success.
 Here are some explanations for why some people could think this way:

 Prodigy Myth of the Past: